Cynth3tik/awesome/README.md

 *   [navneetsharmaui/sveltekit-starter](https://github.com/navneetsharmaui/sveltekit-starter) - Sveltekit starter project created with sveltekit, typescript, tailwindcss, postcss, husky, and storybook.
 The project has the structure set up for the scaleable web application.

 *   [skeletonlabs/skeleton](https://github.com/skeletonlabs/skeleton) - A UI toolkit for Svelte + Tailwind.

-## JavaScript

-*   [dj0nny/svelte-express-boilerplate](https://github.com/dj0nny/svelte-express-boilerplate) - Boilerplate for developing full stack apps with Express and Svelte.js 📦

-*   [viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.

-*   [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
-Collect premium software in various categories.

-*   [sismics/docs](https://github.com/sismics/docs) - Lightweight document management system packed with all the features you can expect from big expensive solutions

-*   [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - grocy is a web-based self-hosted groceries & household management solution for your home

 ## C++